wowser20/go-rest-proxy/README.md

 # go-rest-proxy
 A simple forward proxy intended for securing HTTP requests with jwt authorization, utilizes https://dummyjson.com/ for the dummy API responses.

+> What is a proxy?
+> A proxy server routes traffic between client(s) and external system, regulating it according to policies, masking IP addresses, enforcing security protocols, and blocking unknown traffic.

 # How to run locally

 Initialize the environment variables, .env file